colemanjj/Spudnik-07/README.md

                     512mA + [0+0+512mA+256mA+128mA+0] = 1408mA
     */
  // Set the lowest input voltage to 4.84 volts.
-This keeps the solar panel from operating below 4.84 volts. pmic.setInputVoltageLimit(4840);  //  taken from code suggested by RyanB in the https://community.particle.io forum
+This keeps the solar panel from operating below 4.84 volts.
+ //pmic.setInputVoltageLimit(4840);  //  taken from code suggested by RyanB in the https://community.particle.io forum
       // see: https://community.particle.io/t/pmic-only-sometimes-not-charging-when-battery-voltage-is-below-3-5v/30346
-  //      pmic.setInputVoltageLimit(4040); //to get some charge in low light
+  //      pmic.setInputVoltageLimit(4040); //to get some charge in low light? not sure this helps
   ///pmic.setInputVoltageLimit(5080);
   /*************************from: https://github.com/particle-iot/firmware/blob/develop/wiring/src/spark_wiring_power.cpp
   * Function Name  : setInputVoltageLimit